ehabit/gonmap/README.md

-go-nmap
+gonmap
 =======

-A Go library for accessing nmap port scanner in Go.
+A Go library for accessing nmap port scanner.